Understanding IRS Form 1098-C: Your Guide to Vehicle Donation Tax Deductions

 Congress decided this system was too open to abuse, so they created new rules requiring charities to report exactly what happened to donated vehicles.
 Form 1098-C was born from these reforms, bringing more transparency to the process.

-You should receive Form 1098-C within 30 days of your vehicle donation, but the exact timing depends on what the charity does with your vehicle:
+Donors should receive Form 1098-C within 30 days of the contribution, but the exact timing depends on what the charity does with the vehicle:

-• If the charity sells your vehicle, you'll receive the form within 30 days of the sale
+• If the charity sells the vehicle, the donor receives the form within 30 days of the sale.

-• If the charity plans to keep and use the vehicle (or give it to someone in need), you'll receive it within 30 days of the donation itself
+• If the charity keeps and uses the vehicle (or gives it to someone in need), the donor receives it within 30 days of the donation itself.

 How Much Can You Deduct?

-This is where things get a bit more nuanced.
-The amount you can deduct depends on what the charity does with your vehicle:
+This is where things get a bit nuanced.
+The amount a donor can deduct depends on what the charity does with the vehicle:

 If the charity sells the vehicle

-Your deduction is limited to the actual gross proceeds from the sale.
-So if your car's Blue Book value is $4,000 but the charity sells it at auction for $2,500, your deduction is $2,500.
+The deduction is limited to the actual gross proceeds from the sale.
+So if a car's Blue Book value is $4,000 but the charity sells it at auction for $2,500, the deduction is $2,500.
 This is the most common scenario.

 If the charity uses the vehicle

-If the organization keeps the car for its own use (like a van for transporting clients) or gives it to someone in need, you can generally deduct the fair market value of the vehicle.
+If the organization keeps the car for its own use (such as a van for transporting clients) or gives it to someone in need, the donor can generally deduct the fair market value of the vehicle.
 However, the charity must provide a written statement explaining how they'll use it, and they must actually use it for a significant period.

 If the charity makes material improvements

-Sometimes a charity will fix up a vehicle before selling it or using it.
-In these cases, you might be able to deduct fair market value instead of the sale price, but this is relatively rare.
+Sometimes a charity will fix up a vehicle before selling or using it.
+In these cases, the donor may be able to deduct fair market value instead of the sale price, but this is relatively rare.

 Understanding Each Box on Form 1098-C